jasjs1/Programmer-Netlink/README.md

 # Liability:

 Programmer Netlink is not libale for anything that is posted onto this platform.
 The content that is postsed on this platform is not endorsed, nor associated with Programmmer Netlink

+## This is not a real project, this is just a side-project for fun